unixutils/it-operations/README.md

 # it-operations
-Ansible code for your everyday Linux operations
+Scripts and Ansible code for your everyday Linux operations